Mental Health Consultation for Preschools in Portland, Oregon

 Will anything help this student be less challenging?

-Dr. Katie Statman-Weil, LCSW has worked as a preschool teacher, center director, and college professor.
+Katie has direct experience working as a preschool teacher, center director, and professor of pre-service and in-service student educators.
 Katie understands what it feels like to work with kids with big, confusing, and challenging behaviors in the classroom.
-Katie can work with a teacher, teaching team, or school to support shifts in classroom behaviors.

-Consultation & Support May Be Helpful for Your Teaching Team If…
+Consultation May Be Helpful for Your Teaching Team If…

 A student’s behaviors have continued to escalate despite the many interventions, strategies, and supports your team has already tried.